Skip to the main content.

 Service

-Here are the current averages annual service cost for MRI systems in fixed locations:
+Here are the current averages for annual service cost for MRI systems in fixed locations:

-Service numbers for these systems need to be addressed on a case-by-case basis.
+Exact service numbers for each system need to be addressed on a case-by-case basis.
 Key features within MRI Service include helium (cryogen), preventative maintenance visits, coils, chiller, parts, labor, travel, and overtime coverages.

 It's also important to consider that the length of terms (1, 3, or 5-year agreement) plays a significant part in the cost of a service agreement.
 1-year terms are more expensive than 5-year terms.